 One of the first tasks a business owner does when they start their business planning is to do some market research to understand what customers are looking for and find out how existing businesses fulfill that need.

-When you starting out as a micro business owner you will go through a similar process of defining what you want to do, whether there is a need for it and how much are people willing to pay.
+When you start out as a business owner you will go through a similar process of defining what you want to do, whether there is a need for it and how much customers are willing to pay.

-In a small business it’s the business owner who normally does the market research tasks and it’s often done outside of working hours on a smart phone or tablet.
+In a small business the business owner normally does market research tasks automatically as they hear from customers, neighbouring businesses and friends.
+Market Research is often done outside of working hours on a smart phone or tablet.
 As a business grows in size different employees within the business contribute to the market research task.
+These team members include:

-In larger organisations market research information is gathered by several staff members and using a variety of tools, including surveys, feedback, testimonials and even in the quoting and bidding stages.
+In larger organisations market research information is gathered by several staff members and using a variety of tools, including surveys, feedback, testimonials and even in the quoting and bidding stages of the marketing and sales pipeline.

 This means that market research tasks are performed by: